Risk Management in Real Estate Property Management

 The financial functions are by far the most likely to create problems for the broker.
 Financial functions involve:

-- tenant management involves records of all their requests, rental payment history and rules violations, and
+- Tenant management involves records of all their requests, rental payment history, and rules violations.

-- facility maintenance & repairs require maintenance schedules, repair records for warranty, and employee and subcontractor personnel records.
+- Facility maintenance and repairs require maintenance schedules, repair records for warranty, and employee and subcontractor personnel records.

 The risk management component is of course very important.
 A large disaster can threaten the survival of the property economically.
 The records kept are a part of this, as any legal action taken by others can be thwarted if there are detailed records that refute their claims.